easyCZ/IVR-CW2/README.md

 theta = theta - 0.5 * (encoder_values(1) - encoder_values(2)) / (ROBOT_RADIUS);
 ```

-To determine the *home location*, it is sufficient to check that the *x* and *y* coordinates are within a threshold.
+To determine the *home location*, it is sufficient to check that the *x* and *y* coordinates are within a threshold - we use 3 millimeters.

 ```
 if abs(x) < 3 & abs(y) < 3 & ready_to_stop